orenbaldinger/orenbaldinger.github.io/readme.md

 ## Professional Experience

-My work has required fluency in Python, Java, Natural Language Processing, SQL, .NET, C#, IT and internet technologies, and GDPR/PCI/HIPAA knowledge.
+My work has required fluency in Python, Java, Natural Language Processing, Machine and Deep Learning, SQL, .NET, C#, IT and internet technologies, and GDPR/PCI/HIPAA knowledge.

 I have designed and implemented JSON schemas and validators.